Does my business qualify as an ESIC

 Does Your Company Meet the Innovation Test Criteria for ESIC?

 In addition to being early stage, a company must qualify under either the 100-point or principles-based innovation test.
-These tests require the company to demonstrate that it is developing new or significantly improved products, processes, or services that have the potential to generate high growth.
+These tests require the company to demonstrate a history of innovation and that it is developing new or significantly improved products, processes, or services that have the potential to generate high growth across a broader than local market.

 Are the Shares New Equity Interests?